Index Coverage Status report

-- All submitted pages - Show only pages submitted in a sitemap using Search Console (not a sitemap discovered from a robots.txt file or a sitemap ping).
+- All submitted pages - Show only pages submitted in a sitemap either using Search Console, a robots.txt file, or a sitemap ping).

 - Specific sitemap URL - Show only URLs listed in a specific sitemap that was submitted using Search Console.
 If it is a sitemap index, all URLs in any included sitemaps are reported.

-A URL is considered submitted by a sitemap even if it was actually discovered through some other mechanism (for example, by organic crawling from another page).
+A URL is considered submitted by a sitemap even if it was also discovered through some other mechanism (for example, by organic crawling from another page).

 Clicking on a row in the top page will show details for a specific status type.
 The reason report contains the following information:

-- A graph showing URLs by general status (valid, error, warning, informational/excluded).
+- A graph showing URLs by general status (valid, error, warning, excluded).